 Songs I would inappropriately hum during my shifts range from Cindy Lauper to Tom Waits.

-Bands like Muse and Queens of The Stone Age made me want to learn guitar back when I was a teen, and women like Anna Calvi, PJ Harvey, Bjork, Camille, Feist and St Vincent inspired me to procrastinate less and make things happen as an adult.
+Bands like Muse and Queens of The Stone Age made me want to learn guitar back when I was a teen, and women like Anna Calvi, PJ Harvey, Bjork, Camille, Feist and St Vincent inspired me to write my own songs and pour my heart out.

-The idea for The Black T-Shirts EP was born from my admiration for albums with a theme such as Pulp’s Different Class or Arcade Fire’s Funeral and my day job as a museum invigilator.
+The idea for The Black T-Shirts EP was born from my admiration for albums with a theme such as Pulp’s Different Class or Arcade Fire’s Funeral and the years I have spent working as a museum invigilator.